 Contact security

-The University is generally a safe place and security patrol the campus 24 hours a day, 365 days a year.
-You can contact University security for help if you think that you or someone else is at risk.
+Security patrol our campus 24 hours a day, 365 days a year.
+You can contact University security for help if you think that you or someone else are at risk.

 Report an incident

 If you’ve experienced a hate incident, discrimination, bullying or sexual violence, let us know using the Report and Support tool.
-If you tell us you’d like to speak with someone, we’ll be in touch.
+You can use this completely anonymously, or if you leave your contact details an advisor will get in touch to speak with you confidentially.

 You can also report incidents to the Students' Union, whose Zero Tolerance policy supports anyone who experiences or witnesses sexual harassment, discrimination or violence.